 After an hour, we got to the rim of the crater.
-We took in the gorgeous views, excited to have made it thus far, grateful to be in that moment.
+We took in the gorgeous views, excited to have made it thus far, and grateful to be in that moment.
 But our hike was far from over…

 It took another hour to get to the actual summit and I couldn’t have been prouder for sticking it out.
 They say the best view comes after the hardest climb and Mount Longonot proves every bit of this statement to be true by offering us incredible views of its steep ridges from where it derives its name, the crater floor and Lake Naivasha.

 After we had rested a bit, we began our descent.
 This was supposedly going to be much easier than the ascent but it proved to be just as difficult for me.
 I expected the descent to be an easy walk down but it was far from that.
-Many parts of the trail were slippery, causing Mark to break my fall several times and surprisingly, there were still lots of climbing to do.
+Many parts of the trail were slippery, causing Mark to break my fall several times and surprisingly, there was still lots of climbing to do.